-Unless otherwise explicitly stated, all referenced documentation is available on the product installation media.
+Unless otherwise explicitly stated, all referenced documentation is available on the installation CD.

 - A fixed width font is used where the identification of spaces is important, including filenames, example SQL queries and any entries made directly into configuration files or the database. - Notes are used to provide further information, including any prerequisites or configuration additional to the standard specifications.